 Compelling research shows that NAD+ has a unique ability to protect tissues, induce DNA repair, and increase life span.
 To understand how NAD+ can prevent aging, we have to look at an increasing subject of aging – telomeres.
 Telomeres form the ends of human chromosomes.
 Without them, DNA strands become damaged and our cells can’t do their job.
 They basically act as the aging clock in every cell.
 The issue arises because telomeres shorten with each round of cell division, and shortening can be exacerbated by a number of other influences.
 Shorter telomeres are linked to an increased incidence of disease and premature cellular aging.
 Other studies have associated short telomeres with a decrease in bone mineral density in women and immune functioning.

-Research has shown the correlation of NAD+ and telomere length.
+Research has shown the correlation between NAD+ and telomere length.
 Increased NAD+ availability can increase tankyrase removal of Telomeric Repeat Factor 1 (TRF1).
-TRF1 is a protein that binds at telomere ends, and is known to protect telomeres from DNA mechanisms that are used for repair purposes and at the same time regulate the activity carried out by telomerase.
-This action in turn improves telomerase access and elongation of the telomere, which is important in slowing of the aging process.
+TRF1 is a protein that binds at telomere ends and is known to protect telomeres from DNA mechanisms that are used for repair purposes and at the same time regulate the activity carried out by telomerase.
+This action, in turn, improves telomerase access and elongation of the telomere, which is important in a slowing of the aging process.